 Applications submitted to the Domestic RHI on or after 31 July 2017: For heat pumps with a first commissioning date on or after 31 July 2017, they can meet either version 4.3 or version 5.0 MIS 3005 standards to be considered eligible for the Domestic RHI; providing all other eligibility criteria are met.

-Applications submitted to the Domestic RHI on or after 30 October 2017: For heat pumps with a first commissioning date on or after 30 October 2017, they must meet version 5.0 of MIS 3005 to be considered eligible for the Domestic RHI; providing all other eligibility criteria are met.
+Applications submitted to the Domestic RHI on or after 30 October 2017: For heat pumps with a first commissioning date on or after 30 October 2017, it depends on when your contract started:

 What do the MCS standards do?